Faleh bin Nasser bin Ahmed bin Ali Al Thani

 Sheikh Faleh bin Nasser bin Ahmed bin Ali Al Thani is a Qatari politician.
-Previously he had served as Minister of Environment and Climate Change from 19 October 2021 until 8 January 2024.
+He served as Minister of Environment and Climate Change from 19 October 2021 until 8 January 2024.

 Education

 Sheikh Faleh holds PhDs in Water Resources Management and Solar Water Desalination from the University of Hertfordshire in the United Kingdom.

 Career

-From 2005 until 2021, Al Thani was Under-Secretary of Agricultural and Fisheries Affairs at the Municipality of Environment.
+From 2005 until 2021, Al Thani was Undersecretary of Agricultural and Fisheries Affairs at the Municipality of Environment.

 He has served as the head of the Standing Committee on Farms and Wells since 2006, the Standing Committee on Living Aquatic Resources since 2011, and the National Food Security Program of Qatar since 2017.

-From 19 October 2021 until 8 January 2024, Al Thani had worked as Minister of Environment and Climate Change.
+From 19 October 2021 until 8 January 2024, Al Thani served as Minister of Environment and Climate Change.